 Tankless systems don’t store any hot water, which means the only way to get hot water is to produce it.
 It could create problems in areas with significantly cold weather or in households with several people who like a lot of hot water at once.

 Another common problem with a tankless water heater is sediment buildup.
-It happens when minerals in the water build up inside the pipes and heating chamber.
+It happens when minerals in the water build-up inside the pipes and heating chamber.
 As a result, you might experience a drop in water pressure, and the water might be cloudy or brownish.
 You can try to flush out the system by running lots of hot water through it, but a commercial HVAC technician should do that for you.
-If you’re located in or near Glendale, AZ, Christian Brothers Air Conditioning, Plumbing and Electrical can handle this task.
+If you’re located in or near Glendale, AZ, Christian Brothers Air Conditioning Plumbing Electrical can handle this task.

 Taller buildings tend to have more problems with tankless water heaters, mainly because they need more electricity to run.
 The unit works by constantly extracting small amounts of electricity (to keep the element hot) even when no one uses hot water.
 The amount of electricity needed can be two times as much as a tank-type system, which means that tankless systems require specialized electrical wiring, and that may or may not be available in your building.